BlueBrain/spack-packages/README.md

 	Spack packages are being developed by system engineers, package developers, domain scientists and others.
 Not every package is tested for every possible compiler version and OS distribution.
 Some packages can't be build on specific platform or specific compilers (e.g. Cray or Pathscale compiler?).
 Such packages are being improved so that the [conflicts](http://spack.readthedocs.io/en/latest/packaging_guide.html#conflicts) are being added.
 And hence sometime you have to check some more details about compatibility / build failure.

+* I am getting `spack.config.ConfigFileError: Error parsing yaml ...`.
+What to do?

+	Spack configurations are written in YAML format and above error indicates invalid YAML.
+Make sure to add valid YAML configurations (especially while copy/paste from tutorials).
+You can use `-d` debug options to get more information about the error.

+---

 ##### Spack in Action: Installing Packages #####